Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Started up optional Udemy project to make Patatap Clone.
 Read through probably 1/2 or 2/3 of paper.js documentation and practiced what I learned.
 Also practiced working with git locally again.

 **Thoughts**: I am trying to be patient with reading through documentation before trying to do much of the project.
 I believe I am understanding the documentation, and I was able to have a circle appear randomly on the page on page load.
 I know I had a hard time with this optional project when I created it last year, so I am trying my best to create it without watching any of the code-along videos this time through.

+## Day 24: March 28, 2019

+**Today's Progress**: Started messing around more with the Patatap Clone project.

+**Thoughts**: Learning my first library definitely has a steep learning curve.
+I'm able to have cirlces appear on keypress and change color, but the scaling property isn't working for some reason.
+I'm using the tween method, and changing the hue works fine.
+Hm.
+Stumped for tonight.